fhajji/sodium-wrapper/README.md

 in the *include* directory.
 This is all that is needed to compile your own programs.

-*sodiumtester* in an interactive demo that shows a couple of simple tests.
+*sodiumtester* is an interactive demo that shows a couple of simple tests.

 The regression test suite *test\_SOMETHING* exercises different aspects of the wrapper / API.